Transition from classical to ultimate melting: Conclusions and Outlook

 In summary, by a meta-study of melting experiments and direct numerical simulations in turbulent flow over a very large range of four orders of magnitude in the Reynolds number of the melting object we have observed the transition from classical melting with $\Nu \propto \Rey_{D_0}^{1/2} $ to ultimate melting with $\Nu \propto \Rey_{D_0}^\gamma$ for $0.8 \leq \gamma \leq 1$, and interpret it as the transition from a laminar-type boundary layer to a turbulent boundary layer.
-The existence of this universal fluid dynamics transition in the melting process has profound implications for climate modelling: current parametrizations assume a single scaling relationship across all scales, whereas we show that the dependency on the Reynolds number must not be underestimated.
+The existence of this universal fluid dynamics transition in the melting process has profound implications for climate modelling: current parameterizations typically rely on simplified, fixed scaling relationships that do not capture the variability of processes across regimes and scales \cite{burgard_assessment_2022,yung_stratified_2025,jourdain_protocol_2020}, whereas we show that the dependence of the melt rate on the Reynolds number cannot be obtained from simple extrapolations of scaling laws, but reflects transitions between different regimes.
 Although the gap from laboratory experiments to geophysical scales is still far from being filled, identifying regime transitions and providing a sound understanding of the physics are key in safely extrapolating results of experiments from small scales to large ones---an ability which is greatly needed in the geophysical and industrial context.